SalishSeaCast/docs/tidalcurrents/tidal_current_sensitivity.rst

 .. figure:: seasonal.png

-* The Central node has similar but muted differences between the seasons.
+* The Central node has a similar but muted difference between the seasons.
 * The bottom ~150m are mostly the same throughout winter and spring.
 We expect this because there isn't much movement there.
 * The semi-major and semi-minor axis are larger throughout the upper part of the water column in the spring.